Open University: Open degree

 As well as degrees in named subjects, the Open University also grants multidisciplinary "Open" degrees.
 Open degrees provide students with access to a wide variety of subjects to develop a personalised curriculum to meet their vocational needs and personal interests.
 The Open degree may be awarded as a Bachelor of Arts Open, a Bachelor of Science Open (either with or without honours), a Master of Arts Open or a Master of Science Open.

-The Open degree is the most popular qualification at the university.
-Around 20,000 students are enrolled in this programme, which makes the Open University the UK's largest multidisciplinary education provider.
-As of 2018, over 236,000 alumni have graduated with an Open degree.
+The Open degree is the most popular qualification at the university, followed by BSc (Hons) Psychology; Cert of HE in Psychology; Bachelor of Laws (Hons); and BA (Hons) Business Management.
+Around 20,000 students are enrolled on the Open degree, which makes the Open University the UK's largest multidisciplinary education provider.
+As of 2018, over 236,000 alumni have graduated with an Open degree, and in 2019, the Open University celebrated its 50th anniversary; as did its flagship Open Programme.

 Other qualifications

-The Open University grants undergraduate Certificates (abbreviated Cert) typically awarded after 60 completed credits at Level 1 or Level 3 (where each credit corresponds to roughly 10 hours of study, therefore 60 credits represent about 600 hours of effort), Diplomas (abbreviated Dip) after 120 credits – typically 60 credits at Level 2 and 60 credits at Level 3.
+The Open University grants undergraduate Certificates (abbreviated Cert) typically awarded after 120 completed credits at Level 1 (where each credit corresponds to roughly 10 hours of study, therefore 120 credits represent about 1200 hours of effort), Diplomas (abbreviated Dip) after 240 credits – typically 120 credits at Level 1, and 120 credits at Level 2.
 Open University also awards Foundation degrees (abbreviated FD).

 OU also offers a limited number of CertHE (120 CATS) and DipHE (240 CATS).

 Postgraduate

 The Open University provides the opportunity to study for a PhD on a part-time distance, or a full-time basis (on-site for science subjects and most social sciences, off-site with some supervisions on-site for arts) in a wide range of disciplines as well as an EdD for professionals in education.
-Since 2019 the Open University has also offered a professional doctorate for healthcare workers.
+Since 2019, the Open University has also offered a professional doctorate for healthcare workers.
 The university offers a range of Master's levels modules such as the MBA and MPA, MSc, MA and MEd, and MRes, and a number of postgraduate diplomas and certificates including innovative practice-based modules and postgraduate computing qualifications for professionals.
-Postgraduate certificates are awarded for 60 credits of study on specified modules; postgraduate diplomas are awarded for 120 credits of study on specified modules.
+Postgraduate certificates are awarded for 120 credits of study on specified modules; postgraduate diplomas are awarded for 240 credits of study on specified modules.
 The university offers "Advanced Diplomas" that involve 60 credits at the undergraduate level and 60 credits at the postgraduate level – these are designed as "bridges" between undergraduate and postgraduate study.

 Its master's degrees in the field of engineering are accredited to support registration as a Chartered Engineer, the highest level of engineering professional registration in the United Kingdom.